-In 2016-17 we identified one minor recommendation in relation to financial management.
-We will follow-up progress in implementing this recommendation and report any new recommendations arising from our work in 2017-18 and report our view of progress.
+In 2017-18 we identified two 'grade two' recommendations in relation to the financial reporting timeliness and the risk sharing agreement, and one 'grade three' recommendation in relation to workforce planning.
+We will follow-up progress in implementing these recommendations and report any new recommendations arising from our work in 2018-19 and report our view of progress.
 Appendix three summarises our approach across each phase of the audit.